sneas/blog/content/blog/deploy-dist-folder-to-gh-pages-with-circleci/index.md

 ---
 title: "Deploy dist folder to GitHub Pages with CircleCI"
 date: 2018-10-07T09:03:15+02:00
-description: Step by step instruction on automatically building and deploying Github pages with the help of CircleCI
+description: Step by step instruction on automatically building and deploying Github pages with the help of CircleCI.
 ---

 I would like to share how to automatically publish generated (`dist`) folder to GitHub